-SeaWorld's first kid-friendly roller coaster, the Shamu Express Clyde & Seamore Take Pirate Island[®] Held at the Sea Lion and Otter Stadium, this hilarious show features two sea lions - Clyde and Seamore - otters, and a walrus, who, along with their trainer, embark on a swashbuckling adventure filled with lost treasure, pirate ships, and comical mix-ups at sea.
-Odyssea SeaWorld's Nautilus Theater hosts this mystical show, which takes viewers deep into the ocean with the help of stunning visual effects.
-Featuring spellbinding acrobatic feats, dramatic music, and imaginative costumes, this is one of the most sought-after attractions at SeaWorld.
+SeaWorld's first kid-friendly roller coaster, the Shamu Express® Clyde & Seamore Take Pirate Island® Held at the Sea Lion and Otter Stadium, this hilarious show features two sea lions - Clyde and Seamore - otters, and a walrus, who, along with their trainer, embark on a swash-buckling adventure filled with lost treasure, pirate ships, and comical mix-ups at sea.
+A'Lure - The Call of the SeaWorld's Nautilus Theater hosts this mystical, circus-like show, which tells the tale of the Sea Sirens whose hypnotic call lures fishermen into their underwater lairs.
+It features stunning special effects, acrobatic feats, tumblers, and silk yo-yo artists.
 Pets Ahoy!